dvallst/stream-analytics/README.md

 ```
 git clone https://github.com/dvallst/stream-analytics.git
 ```
-2. From the root directory of the cloned repository, create a virtual environment:
+2. From the root directory of the cloned repository, create a virtual environment.
+This step  may take a few seconds:
 ```
 conda env create -p venv -f bin/local/environment.yml
 ```